JamesLavin/local_hexdocs/README.md

 ## Possible future features

-* Avoid triggering rate limits
-* If this triggers a rate limit, stop trying to pull
 * Option to load only the top-N popular packages from `popular_packages.txt`
 * Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"
 * Command for removing documentation of outdated package versions